ezrichards/ezrichards.github.io/content/posts/future-of-development.md

 title = 'The Future of Development' date = 2025-07-22T17:19:54-06:00
 draft = false
-description = "My predictions on the next many years of software development after the AI boom."
+description = 'My predictions on the next many years of software development after the AI boom.'
 +++

 I thought it would be fun to make some predictions about the future of development in 2025,